-"Students desire authentic relationships in which they are trusted, given
+relationships in which they are

-responsibility, spoken to honestly and warmly, and treated with dignity and respect.
+spoken to honestly and warmly,

-They feel adults inside schools are too busy, don't understand, or just don't care
+schools are too busy, don’t

 about them."

-Drawing from the momentum garnered by the implementation of a Freshman Transition
+Drawing from the momentum garnered by the implementation of a Freshman Transition course, schools can take next

-course, schools can take next steps to provide ongoing support on a school-wide level.
-The
+steps to provide ongoing support on a school-wide level.
+The 10-year planning process does not end when your

 It is important that students revisit and revise their 10-year plans

 throughout their sophomore, junior and senior years.
-Educators in all disciplines can
+Educators in all disciplines can play a significant role in

-play a significant role in making classroom learning relevant to students’ lives and futures.
+making classroom learning relevant to students’ lives and futures.
+Students will integrate this learning into their own

-they come to in the updating of their plan.
+lives and reflect the meaningful decisions they come to in the updating of their plan.

-The CAREing Conversation serves as a guide
+The CAREing Conversation

-to facilitate this critical relationship between educators and students.
+serves as a guide to facilitate this critical relationship between educators and students.

 Students will: